Welcome to my home page!

 • Member of Science Team for Solar Low Energy X-ray Spectrometer (SoLEXS) on board Aditya-L1 mission

-I am Principal Investigator of Udaipur-CALLISTO solar radio spectrometer, indigenously developed and installed at USO-PRL in collaboration with ETH Zurich, Switzerland.
+Since October 2018, a CALLISTO Solar Radio Spectrometer is operational at USO-PRL.
+The system has been indigenously developed and installed in collaboration with ETH Zurich, Switzerland.
 The CALLISTO — Compound Astronomical Low cost Low frequency Instrument for Spectroscopy and Transportable Observatory — natively operates between 45 and 870 MHz and is capable of observing the solar eruptive events on real-time basis.
-The Udaipur-CALLISTO is operational since October 2018.
 The details of instrument and data (quick look and raw files) are available in Udaipur CALLISTO website.

 UDAIPUR-CALLISTO WEBPAGE